ftrackhq/integrations/doc/developing/index.rst

 ..
-    :copyright: Copyright (c) 2013 ftrack
+    :copyright: Copyright (c) 2014 ftrack

 ********************************
-Developing for ftrack with HIERO
+Developing for ftrack with NUKE STUDIO
 ********************************

-Discover how to develop and extend the default ftrack integration with HIERO.
+Discover how to develop and extend the default ftrack integration with NUKE STUDIO.

 .. toctree::
     :maxdepth: 1